winkerVSbecks/sistercode/HTML/1-intro-html.md

 ### Components of a webpage

-Typically, an HTML page will have parts to it:
+Typically, an HTML page will have two main parts to it:

 - The `head`.
 This is where you can specify meta information like the title of your page
 - The `Body`.
 This is where the actual structure of your webpage goes